kj-dev-b/CSE403/README.md

 ##### Create a Slack app

 1. Create an app at api.slack.com/apps
-1. Navigate to the OAuth & Permissions page and add the following scopes:
+2. Navigate to the OAuth & Permissions page and add the following scopes:
     * `users:read`
     * `chat:write:bot`
+3. Click on "Install App to Workspace"
+3. Navigate to the Slash Commands page and add a command (e.g., `/qreview`).
+Put anything for the request URL and short description for now.

 ##### Run locally
 1. Get the code